 Water for the power station will be supplied from the City of Swift Current through a new underground pipeline from the South Hill Reservoir.

 Support infrastructure for the project will include a site access road, administration building and evaporation pond.
 The site access road will be an all-weather crushed rock road.

 Burns & McDonnell was awarded the engineering, procurement and construction (EPC) contract for the Chinook power plant in September 2016.

 Burns & McDonnell contracted Siemens for the delivery of the main components of the power station.
-The contractual scope includes the supply of one SGT6-5000F gas turbine, a SST-900 steam turbine, a SGen6-1000A generator, and one SGen6-100A generator.
+The contractual scope includes the supply of one SGT6-5000F gas turbine, SST-900 steam turbine, SGen6-1000A generator and SGen6-100A generator.